timurkh/Assist/README.md

 ### How this application could be used

+This app is a kind of 'minimal CRM for personal usage'.
+While developing it, I've taken scenarios from my shooting club as a model: we have several hundreds members and events with pre registration.
+GMail groups + FB + Excel mix was sufficient to handle all scenarios for years, but not too convinient.

 ##### Users
 One can log into the portal using either email/password, FB identity, Google identity or phone (SMS authorization).
 After first login, email validation is required to proceed.
 Having email validated, user gets access to the system.
 It is possible to enable several auth providers for the same account (i.e. use both phone and FB authorization).